SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-08-i-guess-i-like-dolly-parton.md

 > about the vaccine&hellip; So I just want to say to all of you cowards out there, don't
 > be such a chicken squat.
 Get out there and get your shot.

-Not sure what a "chicken squat" is, but it doesn't sound like a compliment to those reluctant to get vaccinated.
+Not quite sure what a "chicken squat" is, but it doesn't sound like a compliment to those reluctant to get vaccinated.
 And the thing is, her audience demographic skews heavily rural, white, and Republican.
 We talk a lot about vaccine hesitancy among Blacks, but statistically _the most reluctant group is White Republicans_: <sup id="fn2a">[[2]](#fn2)</sup> <sup id="fn3a">[[3]](#fn3)</sup>